-The text (opens in a new window) will be hidden of screen for screen reader users.
+The text (opens in a new window) will be hidden off screen for screen reader users.

-Please note: The keyboard shortcut for opening links in a new window may be different depending on the browser and operating system.
+Please note: The keyboard shortcut for opening links in a new window may be different depending on your browser and operating system.

 Due to certain constraints, we have had to include technologies and features that cause accessibility issues.
-These include:
+These may include Adobe PDF documents.

-We are making every effort to overcome these limitations by improving their accessibility and failing that, provide accessible alternatives.
+We make every effort to overcome these limitations by improving their accessibility and failing that, provide accessible alternatives.
 If you require alternative versions to our downloadable documents (such as plain text or braille), or if you experience any accessibility problems with our site, please contact us.

 Channel 4 does not assume responsibility for third party applications.

-The following assistive technologies have found to be compatible with the site except for areas that have accessibility limitations.
+The following assistive technologies are compatible with the site, except for areas that have accessibility limitations.

 - NVDA screen reader